AkiraNetwork/VirtualStorageLibrary/README.md

 - `General`: Engage in casual discussions about anything related to VirtualStorageLibrary.
 - `Show and tell`: Share and showcase what you've created using VirtualStorageLibrary.

-Please note that as we have not yet set up a multi-person development system, we are currently not accepting pull requests.
-We appreciate your understanding and look forward to your feedback.
+We are currently not accepting pull requests as the multi-person development system is not yet in place.
+We look forward to your feedback and suggestions.

+**We welcome your feedback and look forward to hearing from you!**

 [[▲](#table-of-contents)]
 ## Author and Acknowledgments